Nelegines/hide-product-prices-until-login/readme.txt

 - Initial release with price hiding and region-based logic

 == Upgrade Notice ==

+= 1.2.2 =
+Added ABSPATH protection to all PHP files to prevent direct access.

 = 1.2.1 =
 Introduces centralized saving and sanitization for settings fields, allowing clean integration with premium extensions and avoiding potential saving bugs.